 (MissionNewswire) Brazil has one of the strongest economies in Latin America and is an important agricultural and industrial power in the region.
 Just over 15 percent of Brazilians live in poverty, with the majority living in the rural northeast of the country, according to the World

-To mark World Refugee Day 2013, Salesian Missions is proud to highlight Salesian programs around the globe that provide life-changing education and support for refugees in need.
+To mark World Refugee Day 2014, Salesian Missions is proud to highlight Salesian programs around the globe that provide life-changing education, medical care and support for refugees and internally displaced people in need.

 Each year, June 20 marks World Refugee Day, a day that honors the

 (United Nations) At a time when the international community is struggling to generate more jobs, especially for young people, United Nations Secretary-General Ban Ki-moon today urged Governments to invest more in youth employment initiatives and promote decent work for all.

 “I believe employment and decent work, particularly for young

 (UNHCR) UN High Commissioner for Refugees António Guterres on Tuesday told hundreds of aid workers in Geneva that the empowerment of women was vital to better resolve a multitude of problems facing the world, including multiple conflicts and gross human rights abuses.